itlongtruong/vaytientietkiem/wp-content/plugins/custom-permalinks/readme.txt

 > Be warned: *This plugin is not a replacement for WordPress's built-in permalink system*.
 Check your WordPress administration's "Permalinks" settings page first, to make sure that this doesn't already meet your needs.

 This plugin is only useful for assigning custom permalinks for *individual* posts, pages, tags or categories.
 It will not apply whole permalink structures or automatically apply a category's custom permalink to the posts within that category.

-> If anyone wants the different Structure Tags for their Post types or use symbols in the URLs So, use the [Permalinks Customizer](https://wordpress.org/plugins/permalinks-customizer/) which is a fork of this plugin and contains the enhancement of this plugin.

 == Privacy Policy ==